exonum/exonum-doc/src/advanced/services/anchoring.md

 - The validators MAY conclude a SLA agreement with one or more bitcoin miners.
 (In this case, transaction fees MAY be not market-driven, and even can be zero.)

 If no anchoring transactions are confirmed for a prolonged period of time (**TODO: 3-6 hours?**), the situation MUST be investigated out of band.
 With overwhelming probability this situation would be caused not by insufficient fee, but rather by transaction censorship.

+## 8\.
+Assets transaction zonation

+Due to uncertainty in the status of the last anchoring transactions, blocks of the assets blockchain could be divided into zones according to their anchoring status confidence.

+- Green zone: blocks whose first anchoring transactions have enough confirmations in the bitcoin blockchain and thus could be not deleted (for example, `>= 144` confirmations)
+- Yellow zone: blocks whose anchoring transactions are already written to the blockchain but have small number of confirmations.
+They are very unlikely to be deleted.
+- Orange zone: blocks whose anchoring transactions is already generated and sent to the Bitcoin blockchain but still have 0 confirmations.
+In some cases such anchors could be removed.
+- Red zone: blocks that appeared after last anchoring transaction was generated.
+They are still not anchored at all.

 ## 12\.
 Example